 When a teenager causes a car accident in Columbia, Missouri, the question of who pays is rarely simple.
 Teen drivers are typically covered under their parents' insurance policies if they had permission to use the vehicle — but coverage limits may be inadequate for catastrophic injuries.
 When limits are exhausted, a personal injury lawsuit may target the parents directly under negligent entrustment theory.
 Proving negligent entrustment requires showing that the parents knew or should have known their teenager posed a danger on the road — for example, because of prior traffic violations, a history of reckless behavior, or known inexperience with the specific vehicle involved.
 Chris Miller investigates all of these factors to build the strongest possible case for injured victims and their families.

 Missouri allows recovery of both economic and non-economic damages after a teen driver accident.
+See our recoverable damages page for a full breakdown.
 Economic damages include medical expenses, emergency care costs, surgery, rehabilitation, physical therapy, lost wages, lost earning capacity, and property damage.
 Non-economic damages cover pain and suffering, emotional distress, and loss of enjoyment of life.
 In cases involving especially reckless conduct — such as underage drunk driving — Missouri courts may also award punitive damages.
 Wrongful death claims arising from fatal teen driver accidents must be filed within three years.
-For victims under 18, parents must file on their behalf; injured minors have until two years after turning 18 to file if no action was taken earlier.
-Chris Miller evaluates every category of compensation in your free consultation.
+For victims under 18, parents must file on their behalf.
+If the teen driver was uninsured or underinsured, your own UM/UIM coverage may provide additional compensation.
+Chris Miller evaluates every category of recovery in your free consultation.

 No fee unless we win.
 Serving clients across Columbia, MO and central Missouri.